Wang Jianlin

 Wang Jianlin (王健林 (Wáng Jiànlín); born 24 October 1954) is a Chinese business magnate, investor and philanthropist.
-He is the chairman, founder, and majority shareholder of the Dalian Wanda Group, one of China's foremost conglomerate companies, which is also well known for being China's largest real estate development company and the world's largest movie theater operator.
+He is the chairman, founder, and majority shareholder of the Dalian Wanda Group, one of China's foremost conglomerate companies, which is also well known for being China's largest real estate development company and the world's largest cinema operator.
 He previously owned 17% of the Spanish football club Atlético Madrid.
 In 2016, Wang reached a deal with FIFA to launch the China Cup, in which national football teams compete in Nanning, Guangxi each year.

 Wang has been the economic consultant for Yunnan province, as well as a construction consultant of the Guiyang government, and was named "honorable citizen" of Changchun, and "outstanding contributor" to the construction of Dalian.

-As of May 2025, Wang is estimated by Forbes to have a net worth of US$4.2 billion, making him one of the richest men in China.
+As of January 2026 Wang is estimated by Forbes to have a net worth of US$4.3 billion, making him one of the richest men in China.